The second tip on our list of 10 telemarketing tips is to begin with an elevator pitch.

 Option 1 – Creating a value statement elevator pitch.

 You could use one or two sentences that share the value your product offers as your elevator pitch.
-To create that, here are a couple quick steps.
+To create that, here are a couple of quick steps.

 - Identify the product, service, or grouping of products